concepticon/.github/profile/README.md

 The curation and publication of the Concepticon and NoRaRe data are organized as follows:

-1. "Raw" data is curated in the repositories [concepticon-data](https://github.com/concepticon/concepticon-data) and [norare-data](https://github.com/concepticon/norare-data), respectively.
+1. "Raw" data is curated in the repositories [concepticon-data](https://github.com/concepticon/concepticon-data) and [norare-data](https://github.com/concepticon/norare-data), respectively (using the curation software [pyconcepticon](https://github.com/concepticon/pyconcepticon) and [pynorare](https://github.com/concepticon/pynorare)).
 2. Re-usable, aggregated data is provided in [CLDF format](https://cldf.clld.org), via releases of the repositories [concepticon-cldf](https://github.com/concepticon/concepticon-cldf/releases) and [norare-cldf](https://github.com/concepticon/norare-cldf/releases), uploaded to Zenodo.
 3. The latest release of both projects is also served - for interactive browsing - by [clld apps](https://github.com/clld/clld) - at https://concepticon.clld.org and https://norare.clld.org respectively.
 The source code of these apps is curated in the [concepticon](https://github.com/concepticon/concepticon) and [norare](https://github.com/concepticon/norare) repositories.